The Importance of Knowing Your Breast Surgeon’s Credentials

 Additional Specialized Training

-Dr. Barone and Dr. Koltz have both completed fellowships which focused their talents in Breast Augmentation.
-Their additional training also provided them best practices for breasts in all types of cases.
+Dr. Barone has completed fellowships that focused his talents on Breast Augmentation.
+The additional training also provided the best practices for breasts in all types of cases.
 This includes cases of making breasts larger or smaller, correcting deformities, and helping breast cancer survivors.
-Dr. Koltz completed his fellowship training in Reconstructive Microsurgery at the University of Pennsylvania.
 Dr. Barone completed a craniofacial surgery fellowship at Eastern Virginia Medical Center in Norfolk, followed by a fellowship at Vanderbilt University in breast reconstructive and aesthetic surgery.

 Board Certification Process